 Each step Darcy took was painful.
 He felt as if a hot poker was shoved into his leg as he walked.

-Once inside the shack, the cousins realized the it was being used as an office.
+Once inside the shed, the cousins realized it was being used as an office.
 Behind a large, highly polished desk, sat a man who was wearing an unusual uniform.
 When the man spoke, it was with a distinct accent.

-“Rees, what do we have here?” the man inquired of a man standing near the door.
+“Rees, what do we have here?” the man behind the desk inquired of a man standing near the door.

-“Captain Ortega, these two have been caught after assaulting a gentleman and stealing several of his horses.
+“Captain Pryce, these two have been caught after assaulting a gentleman and stealing several of his horses.
 The gentleman was severely beaten and left for dead.”

-“Yes, Captain, we have 954 and 335 available.
-Both men were in the unfortunate cave in.”
+“Yes, Captain, we have nine five four and three six five available.
+Both of the numbers, the men were in the unfortunate cave in.”

-“Then assign the men to their numbers, give them their clothing, and show them to their barracks.”
+“Then assign these men to their numbers, give them their clothing, and show them to their barracks.”

 Fitzwilliam hesitated.
 “We have been wrongfully accused and insist on speaking to the magistrate.”

-Rees leaned towards the cousins, striking Fitzwilliam with a club Rees had been holding.
+Rees leaned towards the cousins, striking Fitzwilliam in the stomach with a club Rees had been holding.
 The colonel doubled over in pain.

 “I do not care to hear your lies.
 How can you prove that Mr Griffiths sold you the horses?
 Do you have any bill of sale with Mr Griffiths’ signature?”